stnolting/neorv32/README.md

 The processor passes the official RISC-V architecture tests to ensure compatibility with the RISC-V ISA specs., which is checked by the
 [neorv32-riscof](https://github.com/stnolting/neorv32-riscof) repository.
-It can successfully run _any_ C program (for example from the [`sw/example`](https://github.com/stnolting/neorv32/tree/main/sw/example) folder) including CoreMark and FreeRTOS and can be synthesized for _any_ target technology - [tested](https://github.com/stnolting/neorv32-setups) on AMD, Intel, Lattice, Microchip, Gowin and Cologne Chip FPGAs.
-The conversion into a single, plain-Verilog module file is automatically checked by the [neorv32-verilog](https://github.com/stnolting/neorv32-verilog) repository.
+It can successfully run _any_ C program including CoreMark and FreeRTOS and can be synthesized for _any_ target technology - [tested](https://github.com/stnolting/neorv32-setups) on AMD, Intel, Lattice, Microchip, Gowin and Cologne Chip FPGAs.

 ## Features